GP specialist applications: overview

 The three year training programme can occasionally be shortened but this happens rarely.
 Once the programme is shortened, a CCT cannot be awarded.
 An application must be made instead for a CEGPR.
 If a request to shorten the CCT programme is made at the time of recruitment and declared on the first Form R, then it may be possible to work towards a CEGPR through the Combined Programme (CP).
 If a request to shorten the programme is made later on, then it is not possible to be accepted onto the Combined Programme and a standard application for a CEGPR must be made towards the end of the training period.

 Certificate of Eligibility for GP Registration Combined Programme route (CEGPR CP)

-The Combined Programme is for trainees who want to combine part of the CCT programme with non-approved posts held earlier in their career.
+The Combined Programme is for trainees who want to combine part of the CCT programme with posts that were not approved for general practice training held earlier in their career.

-A firm decision to shorten your training can only be made at the first gateway ARCP Panel, based on evidence of your previous experience and your progress in ST1.
+- A firm decision about the length of your training programme can only be made at your first gateway ARCP Panel, based on evidence of your previous experience and your progress in ST1.

-If your LETB/Deanery confirms at your first ARCP Panel that you can shorten your three year programme and follow the CEGPR(CP) route, you will not be able to revert to the CCT route at a later stage.
+- If your LETB/Deanery confirms at your first ARCP Panel that your programme is to be shortened and that you should follow the CEGPR(CP) route, you will not be able to revert to the CCT route at a later stage.

-If you did not discuss your plans to shorten your programme at the point of entry to training (noting this on your first Form R), and your first ARCP Panel has passed, and your LETB/Deanery is still happy for you to complete a shortened programme, you will need to make an application for a CEGPR towards the end of your training in the normal way.
+- If you didn’t discuss your plans to shorten your programme at the point of entry to training (noting this on your first Form R), and your first ARCP Panel has passed, and your LETB/Deanery is still happy for you to complete a shortened programme, you will need to make an application for a CEGPR towards the end of your training in the normal way.